-Other Involvement Department of Health (DOH) New York City Department of Health and Mental Hygiene Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as non-compact waste may no longer be accepted for disposal at Barnwell after June 30, 2008.
-Subject to the Northwest Compact's Third Amended Resolution and Order (approved April 20, 2006), certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
+Other Involvement Department of Health (DOH) New York City Department of Health and Mental Hygiene Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as the Barnwell facility ceased acceptance of non-compact waste as of June 30, 2008.
+However, certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
 In addition, certain NARM wastes meeting the State of Washington's conditions can be shipped to US Ecology's commercial disposal facility in Richland, WA.
 Regional generators presently have no access for the disposal of Class B and C LLRW (and certain Class A waste streams), all of which must be stored at this time.
 Disposal Technology State law bars shallow land burial.
 Above-grade vaults have been identified as the tentative preferred technology.
 Siting The State Budget for FY 1995-96 phased-out the activities of the Low-Level Radioactive Waste Siting Commission, which was established in 1987 to select a site and disposal method.
 While subsequent legislative proposals have offered alternative siting processes, including solicitation of volunteer host communities, a revised siting process has not been determined.
 The DEC adopted low-level radioactive waste disposal facility siting and disposal method selection regulations in 1987.
 No siting activities are currently being conducted.
 Licensing Once a site and a disposal method are selected, NYSERDA is responsible for obtaining both a DEC permit to construct and operate the facility and a DOH radioactive materials license.
 Development Costs Through March 2008, \$92.3 million has been collected through annual assessments on operating nuclear power plants (does not include surcharge rebates); \$82.2 million has been spent on siting, regulation development, public participation and related activities.
 Estimated total cost including construction: not available at this time.
 Disposal Facility Operational The DEC issued financial assurance regulations in September 1991 and regulations for design, construction, operation, closure, post-closure and institutional control in March 1993.
 NYSERDA is responsible for construction and operation.
-Contacts Jack Spath, Program Manager, Radioactive Waste Policy and Nuclear Coordination, Energy Research and Development Authority, State of New York, Corporate Plaza West, 17 Columbia Circle, Albany, NY 12203-6399 (phone - 518/862-1090 ext.
-3302; fax - 518/862-1091; jps@nyserda.org) Alyse Peterson, Senior Project Manager, Radioactive Waste Policy and Nuclear Coordination, Energy Research and Development Authority, State of New York, Corporate Plaza West, 17 Columbia Circle, Albany, NY 12203-6399 (phone - 518/862-1090 ext.
+Contact Alyse Peterson, Senior Project Manager, Radioactive Waste Policy and Nuclear Coordination, Energy Research and Development Authority, State of New York, Corporate Plaza West, 17 Columbia Circle, Albany, NY 12203-6399 (phone - 518/862-1090 ext.
 3274; fax - 518/862-1091; alp@nyserda.org) North Carolina Regulatory Responsibility Radiation Protection Section (RPS), North Carolina Department of Environment and Natural Resources